Daniel Kirschner, President & CEO, and Shawn Green, Chairman – Greenfly

 1. Shawn, looking back, what experiences and interests prompted and prepared you to become a social media tech entrepreneur and create Greenfly when you retired from your Major League Baseball career?

 Shawn – I’ve always loved tech and innovation.
-After I retired from playing, I was still getting incoming requests for interviews for videos and posting comments.
+After I retired from playing for the Dodgers, I was still getting incoming requests for interviews for videos and posting comments.
 Every time, I felt like I was starting over and it was a clunky experience.
 It felt like a good idea, from an athlete, brand and media company perspective, to develop a workflow solution to share content—whether it was brands, teams, leagues, or media companies.
 Also, when I was relevant to a current game, instead of having to be accessible at a particular moment—I wanted to stay relevant and they wanted a comment from someone relevant—I could have a vehicle to respond in my own way and time.
 I saw a gap in social media and continued to evolve the platform for that and grow it.

 2. How did you two team up and what were your goals for the business?
 Any particular early challenges you had to overcome?